ComputeCanada/druid-dashboard/TESTING.md

 ## Running tests

-To set up the environment, issue the following from the root of the repository, in one window:
+To activate the environment, issue the following from the root of the repository, in one window (if you haven't yet set up the environment, see [Setting up the development environment](DEVELOPMENT.md#the-development-environment):

 ```
 . venv/bin/activate